 (E) Assure that all hospice employees who provide services are licensed, certified, or registered in accordance with federal and state law.

-(G) Inform the county department of job and family services (CDJFS) in writing of any change in the consumer's address.
+(G) Inform the county department of job and family services (CDJFS) in writing of any change in the individual's address.

-(H) Arrange for another individual or entity to furnish services to the hospice's consumers in accordance with 42 C.F.R.
-418.56 (June 5, 2008) when the hospice cannot provide services to the consumer.
+(H) Arrange for another individual or entity to furnish services to the hospice's individuals in accordance with 42 C.F.R.
+418.56 (October 1, 2014) when the hospice cannot provide services to the individuals.
 This arrangement must include a signed agreement and this agreement must remain on file at the hospice agency.

 (I) Facilitate concurrent curative treatment for children under age twenty-one with other medicaid providers to assure that continuity of care is maintained and coordinated to avoid duplication of equivalent services.
 The provider must document the delineation of the manner in which services and the assessment process are coordinated between medicaid providers.

-(K) Provide a copy of the consumer's advance directive to other medicaid providers, including providers of concurrent curative treatment.
+(K) Provide a copy of the individual's advance directive to other medicaid providers, including providers of concurrent curative treatment.

-(L) Have a signed agreement with the nursing facility, the ICF-MR, the general inpatient facility, and/or the inpatient respite care facility in which the consumer resides and/or receives services.
+(L) Have a signed agreement with the nursing facility, the intermediate care facility for individuals with intellectual disabilities (ICF-IID), the general inpatient facility, and/or the inpatient respite care facility in which the individual resides and/or receives services.
+The terms of the agreement must not violate the medicaid provider agreement as set forth in rule 5160-1- 17.2 of the Administrative Code and must not violate the individual's freedom of choice of providers.
 This agreement must remain on file at the hospice agency and contain, at a minimum, the following:

-(1) A stipulation that the hospice maintains responsibility for the professional management of the consumer's hospice care;
+(1) A stipulation that the hospice maintains responsibility for the professional management of the individual's hospice care;

 (2) A delineation of the manner in which contracted services are coordinated and supervised by the hospice;

-(4) A stipulation that the facility must have a valid medicaid provider agreement in accordance with rule 5101:3-1-17.2 of the Administrative Code and accept the payment from the hospice as payment in full as negotiated; and
+(4) A stipulation that the facility must have a valid medicaid provider agreement in accordance with rule 5160-1- 17.2 of the Administrative Code and accept the payment from the hospice as payment in full as negotiated .

 (M) The hospice must obtain written certification of terminal illness for each election period: